-A recent large multi-country study in Europe reported significant declines in mortality related to higher temperature and humidity.
-The authors hypothesized that this may be because the mechanisms by which our respiratory tracts clear virus work better in warmer more humid conditions.
-This means that people may be getting less virus particles into their system.
+A recent large multi-country study in Europe reported significant declines in mortality related to higher temperatures and humidity.
+The authors hypothesized that this may be because the mechanisms by which our respiratory tracts clear viruses work better in warmer, more humid conditions.
+This means that people may be getting fewer virus particles into their systems.

 It should be noted however that a systematic review of global data – while confirming that warm and wet climates seemed to reduce the spread of COVID-19 – indicated that these variables alone could not explain most of the variability in disease transmission.
 It’s important to remember that there’s considerable weather variability throughout Africa.
 Not all climates are warm or wet and, if they are, they may not stay that way throughout the year.